Political demands could "make or break" BAE-EADS merger

 “We are discussing and evaluating the EADS-BAE merger plans and we are in discussions with others on this.
 We will give an answer within the deadlines,” Merkel told a news conference.

-The project to build a company 60-percent owned by Franco-German-Spanish EADS and 40-percent by BAE would make the world’s largest arms firm ahead of Lockheed Martin (LMT.N) and grant Europe an all-round aerospace player rivaling Boeing (BA.N).
+The project to build a company 60-percent owned by Franco-German-Spanish EADS and 40-percent by BAE would make the world’s largest arms firm ahead of Lockheed Martin and grant Europe an all-round aerospace player rivalling Boeing .

-The aim is to cushion the company against cuts in defense spending and prepare for future global competition from Asia.
+The aim is to cushion the company against cuts in defence spending and prepare for future global competition from Asia.

 The task of securing political backing is delicate after details of the plan leaked last week and a certain amount of bluff is expected on all sides, but a source close to BAE said “discussions are progressive and ongoing”.